jundymek/free-proxy/README.md

 proxy = FreeProxy(country_id=['US', 'BR'], timeout=0.3, rand=True).get()
 ```

-If there is no working proxy script returns `None`
+If there is no working proxy script returns `There are no working proxies at this time.` message.

 ## CHANGELOG

 ---

+## [1.0.4] - 2021-11-13

+- Fix proxy list default length

 ## [1.0.3] - 2021-08-18

 - Change XPatch due to SSL proxies page update
 - Change lxml version

 ## [1.0.2] - 2020-09-03

 - Added `anonym` parameter